zsquareplusc/python-msp430-tools/README.txt

     Command line application for the MSP430 parallel JTAG adapter.
 Measure or callibrate the DCO clock.

 msp430-gdb
     Command line application do download using a GDB proxy (TCP/IP connection).

 msp430-convert
     Command line utility to convert between hex file formats.

+msp430-compare
+    Compare two hex files

+msp430-hexdump
+    Show contents of hex files

+msp430-generate
+    Create hex files with a defined pattern.
+Can be used for testing or to create underlays for other binaries (e.g. to fill unused memory with "NOPs" or "JMP $")

 msp430-downloader
     Small program, suitable for file associations, so that double clicking an